Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- The two teams combine to score 44.1 points per game, 4.6 more than the total in this contest.
+- The combined points per game average of the two teams, 44.1, is 4.6 points above Sunday's over/under.

-- These two squads surrender a combined 42.7 points per game, 3.2 more than this contest's over/under.
+- The 42.7 points per game these two squads have allowed to opponents this season are 3.2 more than the 39.5 over/under in this contest.

-- The Titans and their opponents have scored an average of 48.5 points per game in 2021, 9.0 more than Sunday's total.
+- Titans games this season feature an average total of 48.5 points, a number 9.0 points higher than Sunday's over/under.

-- The 44.4 PPG average total in Dolphins games this season is 4.9 points more than this game's over/under.
+- The 39.5-point total for this game is 4.9 points below the 44.4 points per game average total in Dolphins games this season.

 Titans stats and trends

-- So far this season, the Titans have been installed as favorites by a 3.5-point margin or more five times and are 3-2 ATS in those games.
+- In Tennessee's 15 games this year, it has nine wins against the spread.

-- Tennessee's games this year have hit the over on seven of 15 set point totals (46.7%).
+- This season, the Titans have an against the spread record of 3-2 in their five games as a favorite of 3.5 points or more.

-- When Tennessee scores more than 21.0 points, it is 7-2 against the spread and 8-1 overall.
+- Tennessee's games this year have eclipsed the over/under in 46.7% of its opportunities (seven times in 15 games with a set point total).

-- Tennessee is 6-3 against the spread and 6-3 overall when the team piles up more than 336.7 yards.
+- Tennessee is 7-2 against the spread and 8-1 overall in games when it scores more than 21.0 points.

-- The Titans have turned the ball over 25 times this season, two more turnovers than the Dolphins have forced (23).
+- This year, the Titans have turned the ball over 25 times, two more than the Dolphins' takeaways (23).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Dolphins.